JacPower/migration-platform/README.md

 # Migration Tool

-A Java tool to migrate jobs from a competitor's job scheduling system to the Redwood platform.
+A Java tool to migrate jobs from a competitor's job scheduling system to the migration-platform.

 ---